gshipley/summitlab14/Chapters/12-Managing_applications.md

 ##**Viewing disk quota for an application**

-In a previous lab, we configured the application gears to have a disk usage quota.
+In a previous lab, we configured the application gears to have a disk-usage quota.
 You can view the quota of your currently running gear by connecting to the gear node host via SSH as discussed previously in this lab.
 Once you are connected to your application gear, enter the following command:

 	$ quota -s